List of Diary of a Wimpy Kid characters: Sweetie

-Sweetie is a dog that first appeared in Dog Days.
+Sweetheart "Sweetie" Heffley (known as Sweetie Pie "Sweetie" Heffley in the online book) is a dog that first appeared in Dog Days.
 Greg's dad buys him after discovering that his own father (Greg's grandpa) lied about accidentally running over his childhood dog, Nutty.
+Rodrick is sent to buy a bowl for Sweetie; he comes back with a bowl that has the word "sweaty" printed on it.
 Sweetie wreaks havoc in the Heffley household and is given to Gramma at the end of the book.
 In Cabin Fever, Sweetie undergoes drastic weight gain at Gramma's house because he is fed many table scraps.
 Sweetie is mentioned in The Third Wheel when Greg explains that Manny locks himself in Sweetie's old playpen to avoid interacting with other kids.
-In Hard Luck, Gramma dresses Sweetie up like a little human.
+In Hard Luck, Gramma dresses Sweetie up like a little person.
 Greg and Rodrick like playing with him by going up behind him and making flatulence sounds.
-He will then sniff his rear end until he goes to sleep.
+He will the sniff his rear end until he goes to sleep.
 In The Long Haul, Greg mentions in a flashback where Susan took Sweetie to the vet to get his stomach pumped, because she saw some whoopie pie wrappers on the floor, causing her to think Sweetie ate the whoopie pies, but Greg actually ate them.
 In The Meltdown, Greg imagines Sweetie sunbathing when Gramma takes him to the beach.
 In The Deep End, Greg tries to sleep in Gramma's guest room, but Sweetie refuses to share it.

+Sweetie appears in the film adaptation of Dog Days portrayed by Labradoodle Oliver, whereas in the books his breed slightly resembled that of a Beagle.
+Unlike the book, Sweetie is not given away at the end and he remains with the Heffley family.

 Greg and Rodrick's fish

-Greg and Rodrick’s fish are two fish that appeared in "Dog Days", when Greg's mom gives her sons five dollars to buy something they wanted.
+Greg and Rodrick's fish are two fish that appeared in Dog Days, when Greg's mom gives her sons five dollars to buy something they wanted.
 Greg buys an angelfish that was many different colors, and Rodrick buys a piranha-like fish that was said to be "aggressive".
 While Greg bought a journal to track everything his fish did, Rodrick neglected his fish to the point of putting its filthy bowl on top of the refrigerator and never feeding it or cleaning it once.
 When Greg and his family go to a waterpark, Greg's mom puts Rodrick's fish in the same bowl as Greg's fish as it was cleaner.
 By the time the Heffleys got home, Rodrick's fish had eaten Greg's.